evanbleiweiss/time-travel-music-machine/README.md

 - 1969 Iggy Pop - 1969
 - 1989 Public Enemy - Fight the Power
-- 1993 WuTang - Can it all be so simple; Souls of Mischief - 93 'til Infinity
+- 1993 WuTang - Can it all be so simple; Souls of Mischief - 93 'til Infinity; Hieroglyphics - You Never Know
 - 1994
 - 1995 Tupac - California Lovin
 - 1997 WuTang - Triumph